A large amount of greenhouse gas emissions are tied to materials — goods that often produce a significant amount of physical and financial waste.

 The energy required to power a regenerative economy should include an array of renewable resources, decreasing resource dependence, and increasing business security and resilience.

-Case in point: The new headquarters for electronics giant Apple will include a mix of solar, fuel cell and microgrid technology, which will meet all of the campus’ energy needs.
+Case in point: The headquarters for electronics giant Apple includes a mix of solar, fuel cell, and microgrid technology, which will meet all of the campus’s energy needs.

 Innovate and Innovate more